chimmeee/OSCP_files/README.md

 To identify files containing sensitive information, we need to closely examine the web application and collect information about the web server, framework, and programming language.

 Once we gather information about the running application or service, we can research paths leading to sensitive files. if we learn that a target system is running the Internet Information Services (IIS)5 web server, logs are located at C:\inetpub\logs\LogFiles\W3SVC1\.
-Another file we should always

-Check when the target is running an IIS web server is C:\inetpub\wwwroot\web.config, which may contain sensitive information like passwords or usernames.
+Another file we should always check when the target is running an IIS web server is C:\inetpub\wwwroot\web.config, which may contain sensitive information like passwords or usernames.

 Local file Inclusions